QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Higher twist and target mass corrections

-In this equation, the ${\cal M}_{2, {\rm TMC}}^k(j+1, Q^2)$ is the moment of concerned structure function in the Laplace $s$-space which contains the TMC effect and is given by Eq.\eqref{equ:TMC} where the higher power corrections {{}for $n \geqslant 2$ are neglected}.
+where, ${\cal M}_{2, {\rm TMC}}^k(j+1, Q^2)$ is the moment of concerned structure function in the Laplace $s$-space.
+This term contains the TMC effect and is given by Eq.~\eqref{equ:TMC} where the corrections due to higher powers (for $n \geqslant 2$) are neglected.

-The effect of higher twist (HT) correction is also significant at large values of $x$ and moderate $Q^2$ ~\cite{Abt:2016vjh,Jimenez-Delgado:2013boa,Leader:2006xc,Nath:2016phi,Wei:2016far} where the TMC effect is also considerable.
-Consequently investigating the higher twists has its own important to analysis the parton densities.
+The effect of higher twist (HT) correction is also significant at large values of $x$ and moderate $Q^2$~\cite{Abt:2016vjh,Jimenez-Delgado:2013boa,Leader:2006xc,Nath:2016phi,Wei:2016far} where the TMC effect is also considerable.
+Consequently, inclusion of higher twists has its own importance to analysis the parton densities.

-The applied kinematic cuts in which $Q^2 \geq 4$ GeV$^2$ and $W^2 \geq 12.5$ GeV$^2$ should be extended to the kinematic region $4 < W^2 < 12.5 {\rm GeV}^2$ and still with $Q^2 \geq 4 {\rm GeV}^2$ where the HT effect is employed to the proton and deuteron structure functions, i.e $F_2^{p}(x, Q^2)$ and $F_2^d(x, Q^2)$.
-Therefore an extrapolation is needed to this region for our results of QCD fit.
-The $W^2$ which is denoting the hadronic invariant mass, is related to the $Q^2$ variable through $W^2=(\frac{1}{x}-1)Q^2+m^2_n$ where $m_n$ is the nucleon mass.
-From this relation, it can be seen that the required kinematic cut is such that for $W^2 \geq 12.5$ GeV$^2$ the $Q^2$ is also increasing.
-Therefore the TMC and HT effects can be ignored in this region and as it is seen from Fig.2 and Fig.3 the three plots as QCD, QCD+TMC and QCD+TMC+HT are corresponding to each other.
+The required kinematic cuts, containing the HT effect for $F_2^{p}(x, Q^2)$ and $F_2^d(x, Q^2)$, are as $Q^2 \geq 4$~GeV$^2$ and $W^2 \geq 12.5$~GeV$^2$ where $W^2$ denotes the hadronic invariant mass.
+The cuts can be extended to the kinematic region $4 < W^2 < 12.5 {\rm GeV}^2$.
+Therefore, an extrapolation is needed to this region in our QCD fit.
+It should be noted that, the $W^2$ is related to the $Q^2$-variable through $W^2=(1/x-1)Q^2+m^2_n$, where $m_n$ is the nucleon mass.
+From this relation, it can be seen that the required kinematic cut is such that for $W^2 \geq 12.5$ GeV$^2$, the $Q^2$ is also increasing.
+Consequently, the TMC and HT effects can be ignored in this region.
+Therefore, as is seen from Figs.~\ref{fig:f2p} and \ref{fig:f2d}, three plots labeled as QCD, QCD+TMC and QCD+TMC+HT show the same behavior.

-The parametrization of higher twist contributions are practically considered to be independent from the leading twist one.
-This parametrization are typically given by polynomial functions of $x$.
-For the case of DIS data where the power corrections in the concerned region can not be neglected, the corrections are defined by an ansatz which is completely motivated by phenomenological points of view such that:
+Concerning the higher twist effect it should be noted that, the parametrization form of higher twist contributions are practically independent of the leading twist one.
+This parametrization is typically given by polynomial functions of $x$.
+For the DIS data where the power corrections in the concerned region can not be neglected, the corrections are defined by an ansatz which is completely motivated from phenomenological points of view and it reads \cite{Blumlein:2008kz,Blumlein:2006be,Martin:1998np,Martin:2003sk}